SeismicData/ASDF_definition/technical_details.rst

 Each station folder contains an arbitrary list of continuous waveform traces identifiable via the locations and channel attributes and the start- and endtime.
-SDF defines a continuous trace as a single chunk of data without any gaps or overlaps.
+ASDF defines a continuous trace as a single chunk of data without any gaps or overlaps.
 This implies that the time of the first sample and the sample spacing are enough to uniquely determine the time of every sample.